Dirichlet Mechanism for Differentially Private KL Divergence Minimization: Background and related work

 \subsection{Polygamma functions}

 In most of this study, we take advantage of several nice properties of the log-gamma function and its derivatives.
+The \emph{polygamma function of order} $m$ is the $(m+1)$-th derivative of the logarithm of the gamma function.
+Specifically, when $m=0$, we have the \emph{digamma function} $\psi(x) \coloneqq \frac{d}{dx}\log\Gamma(x)$, which is a concave and increasing function.

+Our function of interest is the polygamma function of order $1$: $\psi'(x)$, which is a positive, convex, and decreasing function (see Figure~\ref{fig:trigamma}).
+It has the series representation:

-Specifically, $\psi(x) \coloneqq \frac{d}{dx}\log\Gamma(x)$ is concave and increasing, while its derivative $\psi'(x)$ is positive, convex, and decreasing.
-In addition, $\psi'$ can be approximated by the reciprocals:
+which allows for fast approximations of $\psi'(x)$ at any precision. $\psi'$ can also be approximated by the reciprocals:

 which implies that $\psi'(x)\approx \frac{1}{x^2}$ as $x\to 0$ and $\psi'(x)\approx \frac{1}{x}$ as $x\to \infty$.